CONSULTATIVE EXAM TIPS – Medical Evidence Wins Your Benefits

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
 Our experts can help you apply for SSI and SSDI benefits using the SSA’s website.
 However, we will need your help to apply for SSI benefits.
 Why?
 Because only you know your personal financial information.
 SSI benefits require you to have minimal assets and monthly income.

 Likewise, if you need an appeal, we can help you do that too.
 There are also many forms that will need to be filled out.
 Don’t worry.
 If you have questions about these forms, we will answer them.
 You can learn more about SSA’s appeal forms here.
 Call us today.

 We represent clients in many states, including Nevada, Utah, and Idaho.
-Find out more about Nevada disability benefits here.
-Learn more about Utah disability benefits and California disability benefits here.
-No matter where you live, we want to be your disability legal team.
+Find out more about Nevada SSDI benefits here.
+Learn more about Utah SSD benefits and California SSDI and SSI benefits here.
+No matter where you live, we want to be your legal team.
 Call us now.
-We will answer your questions about your consultative examination.
+We will answer your questions about your consultative exam.